Dennis Smith (firefighter): Early life and career

-According to his autobiography, Dennis Smith is of Irish ancestry and grew up in a tenement on the East Side of Manhattan.
+Dennis Edward Smith was born in the Bedford-Stuyvesant neighborhood of Brooklyn and grew up in a tenement on the East Side of Manhattan.
+His father, John, was a Scottish immigrant and was committed to a psychiatric hospital when Dennis was two.
+His mother, Mary (Hogan), was Irish American.
+She raised Smith and his brother after his father was committed.
+Smith was raised Catholic and went to parochial schools.
+He attend Cardinal Hayes High School before dropping out when he was fifteen.
+He was arrested for brawling but was spared by the judge if he joined the military; he served in the air force for three years.
 In 1963, Smith took the New York City Civil Service Test and became a firefighter in the New York City Fire Department.
-He was first assigned to Engine Company 292, a fire company located in Queens.
+He was first assigned to Engine Company 292, a fire company in Queens.
 Three years later, in 1966, Smith transferred to the busiest fire company in the city, and perhaps the world at the time, Engine Company 82, located in the South Bronx.
-In the mid-1970s, shortly after his first book was published, Smith transferred to Ladder Company 66 in the North Bronx.
+In the mid-1970s, shortly after his first book was published, Smith transferred to Engine Company 66 in the North Bronx.
 During the duration of his career, Smith lived with his family in the Orange County suburb of Washingtonville, New York, before moving to East 84th Street in New York City.

-Firehouse magazine
+Firehouse Magazine

-In 1976, Smith founded Firehouse magazine.
-The magazine became the journal of record for the American fire service and accorded Smith as its editor the opportunity to educate himself on most of the nation's emergency management concerns.
+In 1976, Smith founded Firehouse Magazine.
+The magazine became the journal of record for the American fire service and accorded Smith as its editor the opportunity to educate himself on most of the United States' emergency management concerns.
 He sold Firehouse in 1991 but continued as founding editor.
 At the time, Firehouse was a monthly trade magazine with a circulation of 120,000 and a readership of 700,000 within the community of firefighters.
-While serving as the editor and publisher of Firehouse, Smith also created the Firehouse Muster and Convention in Baltimore (now in Nashville).
+While serving as the editor and publisher of Firehouse, Smith also created the Firehouse Muster and Convention in Baltimore (now also in Nashville).
 He was presented with the Legacy Award of Firehouse Magazine in 2016.